 Geodatabase storage in tables and files

 Geodatabase storage includes both the schema and rule base for each geographic dataset plus simple tabular storage of the spatial and attribute data.
 All three primary datasets in the geodatabase (feature classes, attribute tables, and raster datasets), as well as other geodatabase elements, are stored using tables.
 The spatial representations in geographic datasets are stored as either vector features or rasters.
-These geometries are stored and managed in attribute columns along with traditional tabular attribute fields.
+These geometries are stored and managed in fields along with traditional attributes.

 A feature class is stored as a table.
 Each row represents one feature.
-In the polygon feature class table below, the Shape column holds the polygon geometry for each feature.
-The value Polygon is used to specify that the field contains the coordinates and geometry that define one polygon in each row.
+In the following polygon feature class table, the Shape field holds the polygon geometry for each feature.
+The Polygon value is used to specify that the field contains the coordinates and geometry that define one polygon in each row.

-A key geodatabase strategy is to leverage the database management system (DBMS) to scale GIS datasets to extremely large sizes and numbers of users, for example, to support simple small databases for one or a few users up to instances with hundreds of millions of features and thousands of simultaneous users.
+A key geodatabase strategy is to use the database management system (DBMS) to scale GIS datasets to extremely large sizes and numbers of users, for example, to support simple small databases for one or a few users up to instances with hundreds of millions of features and thousands of simultaneous users.
 Tables provide the primary storage mechanism for geographic datasets.
-SQL is very strong at querying and processing the rows in tables, and the geodatabase strategy is designed to leverage these capabilities.
+Structured Query Language (SQL) is strong at querying and processing the rows in tables, and the geodatabase strategy is designed to use these capabilities.

-Advanced geographic data types extend feature classes, rasters, and attribute tables
+Advanced geographic datasets extend feature classes, rasters, and attribute tables

 Various geodatabase elements are used to extend simple tables, features, and rasters to model spatial relationships, add rich behavior, improve data integrity, and extend the geodatabase's capabilities for data management.

 All GIS users will work with three fundamental dataset types regardless of the system they use.
-They'll have a set of feature classes (much like a folder of Esri shapefiles); they'll have a number of attribute tables (dBASE files, Microsoft Access tables, Excel spreadsheets, DBMSs, and so forth); and most of the time, they'll also have a large set of imagery and raster datasets to work with.
+They'll have a set of feature classes, a number of attribute tables, and most of the time, they'll also have a large set of imagery and raster datasets to work with.